computerguy096/Prometheus-VLB/README.md

 **Q: What about the video BIOS?**

 > The binary is from an STB Powergraph64 (closest card to this one in terms of design) and it is available in the repository right [here](VBIOS.BIN)

+## Footnotes

+[^1]: S3 ViRGE support is experimental in VLB mode, since there are no drivers available for it.